Crime deprivation across London neighbourhoods

 What does it tell us?

 Neighbourhoods with higher levels of crime are spread all over the city.
-However, there are concentrations of neighbourhoods with higher levels of crime in North London boroughs such as Islington, Tower Hamlets and Hackney.
+However, there are concentrations of neighbourhoods with higher levels of crime in North London boroughs such as Enfield, Tower Hamlets and Hackney, as well as in Croydon, Lewisham and Southwark.